 A: As mentioned above, heart disease can come in many forms.
 The most common is atherosclerosis, which is known as coronary artery disease (CAD) when the heart is involved.
 In CAD cholesterols builds up in the arteries that supply oxygen to the muscle of the heart.
 When enough cholesterol builds up, the artery can be blocked and cause the muscle to die.
 When that happens it is called a myocardial infarction (MI) or a heart attack.
 Heart attacks damage the heart muscle.
 This can result in numerous problems including arrythmias or irregular heart beats and heart failure.
 The blockage can be treated with stents and bypass surgery.
 Medications are also used to limit new cholesterol formation.
 Unfortunately, when enough heart damage has occurred, heart failure may result despite stents or surgery.

 Stem cells may also be effective for some heart arrythmias.
 Only limited numbers of patients have received treatment for arrythmias, so meaningful statistics are unavailable.
+This is a promising area since most people that die from heart disease die from an arrythmia, so improving the efficacy of treatments is very important.

 A: All stem cells, adult stem cells or from other sources share two important characteristics: